 So I fully expected the audit to scope IN the initial implementation and scope OUT some of the current processing.
 Nope, it was the other way around.
 Odd.

 B. GOALS / OBJECTIVES.
-Some people mistake this area as the same thing as the scope, and while they are related since the scope affects the wording, the question is simpler than that…the auditors basically ask the question:
+Some people mistake this area as the same thing as the scope, and while they are related since the scope affects the wording, the question is simpler than that…the auditors basically ask the question: What did you intend to do?
+What was the objective of the program as you defined it?

 To do that, it asks for source materials.
 Original decision memos.
 Treasury Board submissions.
 Memorandum to Cabinet.
 Not to see the policy advice and options, those are out of scope as being “political”, but to see what it was that the politicians approved.
 What was the “decision” that they said…did they say “Centralize and damn the torpedos?”
 Did they say, “Pay them right, pay them fast”?
 What was the actual goal?